worldbank/counting-people-climate-risk/README.md

 The methodology begins with a [non-technical summary](docs/01_intro.md).
 The following chapters dig into the data and analysis in detail.
 The final chapter discusses important [limitations](docs/05_limitations.md).

 ## Dashboard

-A [dashboard](docs/dashboard.md) is available for internal World Bank users to explore the data.
+A [dashboard](docs/dashboard.md) is available to explore and download the data.

 ## Reproducibility

-[Documentation to reproduce estimates](docs/reproducibility.md) is published on this site and source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
+[Data availability and instructions](docs/reproducibility.md) to reproduce estimates are published on this site.
+Source code is available from the [Github repository](https://github.com/worldbank/counting-people-climate-risk).
 The replication package has been verified and is included in the World Bank Reproducible Research Repository: [Reproducibility Certificate and Package](https://reproducibility.worldbank.org/index.php/home).
-Note, access to some input data is restricted.
+Access to some input data is restricted.